 Greetings from the Department Chair

 The Department of East Asian Languages and Cultures (EALAC) has long been recognized as an international leader in the study of the histories, literatures, cultures, religions, and languages of East Asia.
 EALAC’s coverage has historically comprised the cultures and languages of China, Japan, and Korea.
-In 2005, the department expanded its expertise to Tibetan Studies, which has become a major field of study at Columbia University.
-More recently Columbia has joined the handful of universities offering colloquial Tibetan within the EALAC department.
+In 2005, the department expanded its expertise to Tibetan Studies, which has become a major field of study at Columbia University, and in 2017 EALAC enlarged its East Asian scope to include the culture, history, and languages of Vietnam.

-Our outstanding language lecturers provide all the formal language instruction in the modern Chinese, Japanese, Korean, Tibetan, and Vietnamese languages that are offered for students at Columbia, Barnard and the Columbia professional schools, and our professorial faculty and lecturers together provide all the instruction in the classical languages of the same regions: classical Chinese, classical Japanese and kanbun, mixed-script Korean, and classical Tibetan.
+Our language lecturers provide language instruction in modern Chinese, Japanese, Korean, Tibetan, and Vietnamese, and our faculty and lecturers provide instruction in the classical languages as well, in classical Chinese, classical Japanese, kanbun, mixed-script Korean, and classical Tibetan.

-Our MAO program prepares a significant number of students for Ph.D. study at this and other institutions, and more broadly serves the needs of students who seek expertise that apply to a wide range of fields, including business, museum work, diplomacy, the arts, and law.
-Our PhD program has produced hundreds of distinguished scholars and leaders who occupy university positions throughout the world; we regularly place close to a hundred per cent of our PhDs in academic jobs.
+EALAC provides both an interdisciplinary East Asian Studies undergraduate major and concentration, which serve a wide variety of students seeking careers.
+Our MAO program prepares a significant number of students for Ph.D. study and trains those seeking expertise in a wide range of fields.
+Our PhD program has produced hundreds of distinguished scholars and leaders who occupy university positions throughout the world.